1 What are the legal sources that set out the antitrust law applicable to vertical restraints?

 Exceptionally, a prohibited agreement may be exempted by a decision of the Cabinet based on the above efficiencies analysis, unless the restrictions contained therein are not indispensable to the attainment of the above efficiencies or the resulting restriction of competition constitutes a threat to the market economy system.

 48 If there is no formal procedure for notification, is it possible to obtain guidance from the authority responsible for antitrust enforcement or a declaratory judgment from a court as to the assessment of a particular agreement in certain circumstances?

 It is possible to obtain guidance from the AMC.
 The following procedures are available:

-- conclusions in the form of non-binding recommendations on whether the intended actions fall under the general prohibition or may be eligible for an individual exemption (or both); or
+• recommendatory conclusions on whether the intended actions fall under the general prohibition and whether they may be eligible for an individual exemption; or

-- preliminary conclusions of the AMC based on the detailed information regarding the intended action on whether such action may be authorised or prohibited or whether such action requires authorisation of the AMC or not (or a combination).
+• preliminary conclusions of the AMC based on the detailed information regarding the intended action on whether such action may be authorised or prohibited or whether such action requires the authorisation of the AMC at all (or a combination).

 If not rejected on formal grounds, the complaint shall be reviewed by the AMC within 30 calendar days (extendable further by 60 calendar days if additional information is required).
 Review of the complaint is finalised by issuance of the resolution to initiate or reject initiation of the investigation of the case.
 The time of investigation on the substance is not limited.